iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 ### Q. flexbox?

--> In CSS, Flexbox (Flexible Box) is a layout model that provides an efficient way to distribute space among items in a container, even when their size is unknown or dynamic.
+-> Flexbox (Flexible Box) is a layout model that provides an efficient way to distribute space among items in a container, even when their size is unknown or dynamic.
 Flexbox is designed to simplify the process of creating flexible and responsive layouts without using float or positioning properties.
 It offers a more effective way to align, distribute, and reorder elements within a container.

 To use Flexbox, you apply the display: flex property to the container (parent) element.
 This allows the child elements to become flexible items that can be easily manipulated using various Flexbox properties.
 Some of the key properties used in Flexbox include:

 * flex-direction: Defines the direction in which the flex items are placed in the flex container.
 It can be set to row, row-reverse, column, or column-reverse.
-*

 * justify-content: Aligns flex items along the main axis of the flex container.
 It can be set to flex-start, flex-end, center, space-between, space-around, or space-evenly.
-*

 * align-items: Aligns flex items along the cross axis of the flex container.
 It can be set to stretch, flex-start, flex-end, center, or baseline.
-*

 * flex-wrap: Specifies whether flex items should wrap or not if they can't fit in the container along the main axis.
 It can be set to nowrap, wrap, or wrap-reverse.
-*

 * align-content: Aligns multiple lines of flex items along the cross axis.
 It is similar to align-items but it aligns lines of items instead of individual items.